qubic/docs.qubic.org/docs/index.md

 [Quorum](learn/quorum.md): Explore how Qubic's quorum-based computer system operates.

-[Aigarth](learn/aigarth.md): Learn about the AI Garden project being developed on the Qubic network.
+[Aigarth](learn/aigarth.md): Learn about Aigarth project being developed on the Qubic network.

 ## Developer Resources

 Everything you need to start developing on Qubic:

 ## Clients
 - [Qubic Node](developers/qubic-node.md): Full Qubic node implementation.
-Find the source code and information [here](https://github.com/qubic/node).
 - [Qubic CLI](developers/qubic-cli.md): Command-line interface for Qubic.
 - [Qubic RPC](api/rpc): Remote Procedure Call interface for Qubic.

 ## Integration
-- [Qubic Integration](developers/integration): Tools and resources for integrating Qubic.
+- [Qubic Integration](developers/integration): This Documentation is meant to describe how you can access the Qubic Network API or interact with the Qubic RPC.

 ## Libraries
 - [Java Libraries](developers/library-java.md): Libraries for Java development.